-In a previous post we discussed the priorities of what rooms to stage.
-Many have asked “what about the children’s bedrooms?”.
+Many have asked “what about the children’s bedrooms, do you have any tips to help stage a child’s bedroom?”.
 Although not on the room staging priority list, in many instances your child’s room can be a critical one based on the potential buyer’s family and future plans.
 For those that do not currently have children, perhaps they are of a younger demographic that intends to someday have kids.
 For those that do currently have children, properly staging your youngster’s rooms can make the difference between them buying your home or moving on to visit the next one on their list.
-Remember that one of the main purposes in staging your home for sale is to allow the potential buyer to be able to visualize your house as a home that they would want to actually live in.
+Remember that one of the main purposes in staging your home for sale is to allow the potential buyer to be able to visualize your house?as a home that they would want to actually live in.
 According to the comprehensive study that was done by the the NAR (The National Association of Realtors), over eighty percent of all realtors agree that buyers must be able to envision your house as a home for themselves.

 Tips For Staging A Child’s Room